LawyerCat42069/BRC-420-69/README.md

 License

-This project is licensed under the terms of the MIT license.
+This project is licensed under CC0, do whatever you want.